viniciusramosdefaria/zerohashchallenge/README.md

 │   |    │   runner_http.go
 └───cmd
 │   │
-│   └───pictionary(defines what the application is gonna be like and serves it on :3000) │   |    │   main.go
+│   └───pictionary(defines how the application is going to be like and serves it on :3000) │   |    │   main.go

 ```